 The grand Abbey subsequently passed through many hands and now houses a museum containing Byron memorabilia including many personal items.
 Pre-booked groups can enjoy a tour of the house with an eccentric costumed Lord Byron guide who will tell tales of Boatswain – Lord Byron’s dog, and also his wild parties that entertained the great and good of the 1800s.

-A 30-minute journey south of Newstead Abbey is the infamous Nottingham Castle.
+Located in the heart of Nottingham city centre is Nottingham Castle.
 Built high upon Castle Rock towering above the city centre, the Castle was originally built in the 11th Century and was famously occupied by supporters of Prince John during the Crusades, the Sheriff of Nottingham and Robin Hood.
+Nowadays a Ducal Palace sits on the land where the castle once stood, containing a gallery, museum, Cave Tours, and the Robn Hood Adventures.

 Hidden away in the heart of Nottingham City Centre is a beautiful 200-year-old library.
 Founded in 1816, the library houses around 40,000 books and has many fine reading rooms spread over three floors of this Grade II listed Georgian Townhouse.
 The library was originally built for George Smith, the grandson of the founder of Smiths Bank, the oldest known provincial bank in the country.

-Open to the public on selected days of the week, the library also has a walled garden, is home to one of the last surviving Meridian Lines, and is believed to have been one of the first commercial photographic studios in the country.
-Pre-book a private tour or get in touch to find out when the library is open for visitors.
+Open to the public on selected days of the week and for a limited number of popular tours each year, the library also has a walled garden, is home to one of the last surviving Meridian Lines, and is believed to have been one of the first commercial photographic studios in the country.

 The final stop of the day is in the nearby town of Eastwood where you can visit the authentically recreated miner’s cottage and birthplace of the world renowned and rebellious Nottinghamshire author, D.H.
 Lawrence.